Jane Antonia Cornish: Constellations

+Seascapes

-Seascapes was released August 2019.
-Seascapes was featured on WNYC-FM New Sounds July New Releases show and the album has been met with positive critical acclaim.
+Seascapes was released in August 2019.
+It was featured on WNYC-FM's New Sounds July New Releases show.
+The album was met with positive critical acclaim.
 World Music Report described Seascapes as "...absolutely breathtaking.
 The work is set in three separate sequences, each seeming to transpose the immense aspect of a sea that is observed, heard and felt as by body, mind and spirit."

-Seascapes I, II and III from the album were premiered at the Chelsea Music Festival in June 2019, conducted by Ken David Masur.
+Seascapes I, II and III from the album were premiered at the Chelsea Music Festival in June 2019, conducted by Ken-David Masur.
 Broadway World reviewed the concert: "Sensitively conducted by Ken-David Masur, the ethereal three movement work held the audience in absolute stillness at its conclusion.
 This was the World Premiere performance of Seascapes.
 May it have a long and happy life."